 Department of Physics, collage of science, Kerbala University

-Smokers and non-smokers are at risk of developing lung cancer when exposed to alpha rays in influence of the relatively low levels of radium and radon that may be present in different tobacco species.
-There is great interest in studies and research on the radionuclides emitting alpha particles in narghile tobacco to know the relationship of smoking narghile us to cancer, especially lung cancer.
+Introduction: Smokers and non-smokers are at the risk of developing lung cancer when exposed to alpha rays as a result of the relatively low levels of radium and radon that may be present in different tobacco species.
+There is a great interest in studies and research on the radionuclides in narghile tobacco emitting alpha particles to know the relationship between smoking narghile and cancer, especially lung cancer.

-In this work, alpha radiographic measurements were carried out in 30 different narghile samples in Iraqi markets.
-Radon concentrations were determined using time-tested passive radio doses containing CR-39 solid state pathway detectors.
+Material and Methods: This study was conducted to measure the alpha rays in 30 different narghile samples in the markets of Iraq.
+Radon concentrations were determined using time-tested passive radio doses containing CR-39 solid-state pathway detectors.

-The results of the study showed that they are within the internationally accepted limits and presently do not pose a threat to human health and life in terms of the radiation activity of the studied narghile tobacco species selected in this study.
+Conclusion: The results of the study showed that alpha rays are within the internationally accepted limits and presently do not pose a threat to human health and life in terms of the radiation activity of the investigated narghile tobacco species in this study.